The Charlbury Society

 Charlbury Society Outings

 August 2024, Bloxham.
-The National Lottery-funded Heritage Group of the ‘Building our Future’ project at St Mary's Church Bloxham has recently established a team of guides to provide tours, bringing to life its history, art and architecture.
+The National Lottery-funded Heritage Group of the ‘Building our Future’ project at St Mary's Church Bloxham had recently established a team of guides to provide tours, bringing to life its history, art and architecture.
 We enjoyed a fascinating afternoon being guided around the church and churchyard - followed by tea and cake.

 It is a church that many of us pass regularly, but could not have imagined the treasures it contains.

-The 2023-2024 programme met the Society's aim to provide a mixture of
+Recent lecture programmes have met the Society's aim to provide a mixture of

 talks on social and local history topics